 My lab is currently pursuing several projects:

-This project currently involves the study of - TIM-3, a novel protein of the T cell immunoglobulin and mucin domain family in regulation of T cell and mast cell function.
-Previous studies have suggested that TIM-3 has different effects on these two cell types, i.e. down-regulation of Th1 T cell function and upregulation of myeloid cell function.
-Among other things, they are interested in elucidating signaling pathways downstream of TIM-3 in these two cell types.
+This project currently involves the study of - TIM-3, a novel protein of the T cell immunoglobulin and mucin domain family in regulation of CD8+ T cell function during viral infection (using LCMV as a model system) and responses to syngeneic tumors.
+We are also interested in elucidating signaling pathways downstream of TIM-3.